intel/asynch_mode_nginx/README.md

   The 0-RTT (early data) feature does not support async mode in current asynch_mode_nginx, so it's not recommended to use async offload to QAT hardware during early data process.

+**CHACHA-POLY and AES-GCM throughput performance issue**<br/>
+  With the bottleneck of memory allocation, the throughput of CHACHA-Poly and AES-GCM can not reach the peak value when running with 4 or more QAT devices.

 ## Intended Audience

 The target audience may be software developers, test and validation engineers,